-FavourEconomy is a collection of audio recordings shared by women who work in the arts.
-The project operates as a platform for contributors to share their experience, insights and skills by recording an audio file and sharing it to the archive.
-The archive comprises of a series of volumes that develop over a one-year period coinciding with the financial year.
+FavourEconomy is a collection of audio recordings shared by womxn* who work in the arts.
+The project operates as a platform for contributors to voice their experience, insights and skills and share it to the archive.
+The archive comprises of a series of volumes that develop over a one-year period coinciding with each financial year.

-Currently FavourEconomy volumes are accessible online to a digital public and for exhibition as a compendium of sound, installation and text based artwork.
-Moving forward FavourEconomy aims to furtther explore ways in which the archive records alternative histories; interrogates the notion of gatekeepers, prizes and exclusive exhibitions; provides a platform for intersectional perspectives; challenges notions of success; empowers the female voice and strengthens relationships
+Currently FavourEconomy is accessible online to a digital public and for exhibition as a compendium of sound, installation and text based artwork.
+Moving forward FavourEconomy aims to further explore how the project operates to record alternative histories; interrogates the notion of gatekeepers, prizes and exclusive exhibitions; provides a platform for intersectional perspectives; challenges notions of success; empowers the femxle* voice and strengthens relationships.